backes/k-tls/README.md

 The software (TinySTM, U-TLS and K-TLS) is split into different directories in the `lib` folder.
 All this software can be built by running the `make` command.
-If you need to pass additional compiler or preprocessor flags, you can pass them on the command line as follows:
+If you need to pass additional compiler or preprocessor flags, you place them in the corresponding environment variables, for example like this:
 ```
   CPPFLAGS=-I/usr/local/include make
 ```